bbatjargal/PowerDiaryChallengeApp/readme.md

 |12.|                                |             |  Message.cs                    |  Contains a model class to store a message. |
 |13.| PowerDiaryChallenge .UnitTests | Helpers     |  TestDataLoader.cs             |  Contains a helper function to load messages for a test run. |
 |14.|                                | Logics      | MessageHistoryManagerTests.cs  | Contains unit tests for MessageHistoryManager.  |

+# Area of improvements

+In terms of design:

+1. To segregate MessageHistoryManager class into different aggregate classes.
+2. To add async.
+3. To add events and delegate.
+4. To add multi-threads.

+In terms of data access components:

+1. Adds ORM functionality.
+(EF, Dapper, or ADO.NET).
+2. Read from files.

+In terms of functionalities:

+1. Add different views like Yearly, Monthly, Daily, and Minutely or Hourly for a particular day.

+In terms of UI clients:

+1: Adds a single-page application (SPA) UI using front-end frameworks like React UI or mobile.